Hasnae-bouhmady/Hasnae-bouhmady/README.md

 ## :book: About Me
 - 🎓 Studying Software Engineering @  Mohammadia School Of Engineers 🏫
-- 🌱  currently learning everything 👯
+- 🌱  currently learning new technologies
 - From Morocco 🇲🇦